petitess/bicep/virtualdesktop02/README.md

-## Azure Virtual Desktop with Azure AD Domain Services
+# Azure Virtual Desktop with Azure AD Domain Services

-# Azure Virtual Desktop - Host Pool, App Groups, Workspace.
+## Azure Virtual Desktop - Host Pool, App Groups, Workspace.

-If you want to try the setup, do these manually:
+If you want to try the setup, do these steps manually:

 - Add Azure AD admin user to ADD DC Administrators group